-- Biological Safety Cabinet is not a laboratory hood and considered to be a special safety enclosure used to handle and contain pathogenic microorganisms.
+Biological Safety Cabinet is not a laboratory hood and is considered to be a special safety enclosure used to handle and contain pathogenic microorganisms.
 The cabinet is designed to protect the product and also provides limited protection for lab personnel by utilizing an inward airflow away from the employee.
+Biological Safety Cabinets must be National Sanitation Foundation (NSF Standard 49) certified for Class II, Type A2 Biological Safety Cabinets and bear the NSF seal.

+Laminar Flow Cabinets

-Biological Safety Cabinets must be National Sanitation Foundation (NSF Standard 49) certified for Class II, Type A2 Biological Safety Cabinets and bear the NSF seal. - Laminar Flow Cabinets are not considered laboratory hoods and do not provide any protection for lab personnel and are intended to provide a clean airflow for the product protection.
-It is typically a ventilated, partially enclosed cabinet with airflow over the work surface. - Canopy Hoods have an enclosed horizontal duct suspended above a work area that is too large to be contained in a conventional hood.
-The disadvantage of the hood is it draws contaminants past the workers breathing zone. - Glove box is used when toxicity, radioactivity or reactivity is too great a hazard for work in a conventional hood.
-The greatest advantage of the glove box is worker protection
+Laminar Flow Cabinets are not considered laboratory hoods and do not provide any protection for lab personnel and are intended to provide a clean airflow for the product protection.
+It is typically a ventilated, partially enclosed cabinet with airflow over the work surface.

+Canopy Hoods

+Canopy Hoods have an enclosed horizontal duct suspended above a work area that is too large to be contained in a conventional hood.
+The disadvantage of the hood is it draws contaminants past the workers breathing zone.